2017 24 Hours of Daytona: Night

-A sixth, over-20-minute caution was needed when Kyle Masson lost control of the PC-category leading Performance Tech car at the International Horseshoe turn in front of Conway, who avoided him.
+A sixth, over-20-minute caution was needed when Kyle Masson lost control of the PC-class leading Performance Tech car at the International Horseshoe turn in front of Conway, who avoided him.
 Masson restarted his vehicle without trouble, leaving no debris and keeping the PC lead.
 GTLM was another multi-car battle, with representatives of each of the five manufacturers close together on the same lap.
 Vilander's Risi Ferrari became the new GTLM leader, ahead of Sébastien Bourdais' No. 66 Ford, after pit stops.
 Conway lost the WER Cadillac's second place overall to Jordan Taylor's WTR entry when he ran wide at the first turn.
 The WER vehicle was later forced into the garage for six laps to repair steering wheel and suspension damage from its fifth-hour accident with Dayson by replacing the right front toe link.
 ESM's No. 22 Nissan of Hartley and (later) Bruno Senna took the lead when Ricky Taylor's WTR Cadillac slowed and Mustang Sampling repaired a faulty rear brake light by replacing the car's rear end.

 Land's Audi of Connor De Phillippi ceded the GTD lead to Core's No. 54 Porsche of Colin Braun when a flat right rear tire, due to accumulated debris, forced it to make a pit stop.
 Brett Sandberg's Change Lamborghini then struck the Bus Stop chicane exit barrier, causing the seventh caution.
 After the 20-minute caution, Kanaan lapped quickly in the wet conditions and moved the No. 69 Ford from seventh to second in GTLM.
 3GT's sole remaining Lexus of Dominik Farnbacher bowed out of the battle for the GTD lead when it made an unscheduled pit stop for a replacement door after a right rear tire failure on the bank destroyed the car's right rear.
 An eighth caution was needed when Hartley, in the second-place No. 22 ESM Nissan, failed to generate tire temperature on the wet track and ran onto the grass at both hairpins.
 He hit the side of Wolf Henzler's No. 991 Porsche leaving turn six, spinning him sideways into the outside barrier on the bank.
-Hartley could not steer due to damage, and stopped on the entrance to the Bus Stop chicane for recovery to the pit lane on a flatbed truck.
+Hartley could not steer due to damage and stopped on the entrance to the Bus Stop chicane for recovery to the pit lane on a flatbed truck.
 This moved Barbosa's Mustang Sampling Cadillac up to second overall, a lap behind WTR's Ricky Taylor.